shannah/docker-compose-xataface/README.md

-#  Example Xataface App built with Docker Compose
+#  Xataface Docker Development Environment

 Based on [SprintCube's docker-compose-lamp](https://github.com/sprintcube/docker-compose-lamp)

-A basic LAMP stack environment built using Docker Compose.
+A basic Xataface LAMP stack environment built using Docker Compose.
 It consists of the following:

 * PHP
 * Apache